Arkansas needs change.

 LGBTQ community: The state should mind its own damn business.

-Arkansas Republicans have been obsessed with tormenting queer and trans people of all ages, taking over public libraries, banning safe health care and invading the privacy of children and families of all kinds.
+Arkansas’ elected Republicans have been obsessed with tormenting queer and trans people of all ages, taking over public libraries, banning safe health care and invading the privacy of children and families of all kinds.
 Enough.
-I want LGBTQ people to be able to marry, live and work in peace, with a state government that leaves us alone.
+It’s not helping anyone.
+I want a state government that leaves us all alone.

 Abortion: State law shouldn’t let rapists pick out the mothers of their children.

-I’d be happiest if another abortion was never needed again.
-But I know we won’t get there with our state’s near-total ban, which intrudes where government doesn’t belong and in effect allows rapists to select the woman (or often, the girl) who will bear their children.
+I’d be happiest if no abortion was ever needed again.
+But I know we won’t get there with our state’s near-total ban, which intrudes where government doesn’t belong and allows rapists to select the woman (or often, the girl) of their choosing to bear their children.

-I also know Arkansas is one of the worst and most dangerous states to be a new mother.
+I also know Arkansas is one of the most dangerous states to be a new mother and baby.
 These facts are unacceptable.
 We need better sex education and contraception access, sensible policy for women’s health care, and more support for new parents.

 I’ve received the recommendation or distinction of the following organizations: